Ragsdale High School

 The staff of Ragsdale High School is committed to contributing in a positive way to the district strategic priorities:

 1. Raise student achievement

-We chose to focus on raising achievement, maintaining a safe and orderly environment, and improving effective and efficient operations.
+We chose to focus on raising achievement, maintaining a safe and orderly environment, and expanding service learning and character education.

 History of Ragsdale

 Jamestown was first settled in 1754 by the Mendenhall family.
 It was a thriving community of craftsmen and had a strong Quaker presence.
 Education was a prime concern of residents of the Jamestown area from its earliest years.
 Subscription schools; a free night school for anyone who wished to "read, write and cipher;" a seminary for young ladies; Jamestown Female College, an academy; a law school and a medical school all flourished in the early years.